About the Fall Cactus

 - should not have more than 10-12 hours of daylight

 - watering should be reduced; no fertilizer

 The bud forming will be the month following.

-Christmas Cactus Blooming
+Fall Cactus Blooming

-Give the Christmas cactus after blooming a month rest.
+Give the Fall cactus after blooming a month rest.
 Very little or no water and of course no fertilizer during this month.
 When you see new segments forming you can start watering again.
-In March-April you can prune the Christmas cactus.
+In February/March you can prune the Fall cactus.
 Give the plant fresh soil and a larger pot when necessary every 2-3 years, unless the soil is depleted from its nutrients or the roots are damaged.
-Also in these months you also can propagate a Christmas cactus by taking off two or three segments (the same way you remove a withered blossom) and placing it in a 3 inch pot containing the same potting soil as the parent plant.
+Also in these months you also can propagate a Fall cactus by taking off two or three segments (the same way you remove a withered blossom) and placing it in a 3 inch pot containing the same potting soil as the parent plant.
 Give it just a little water at the time to avoid rotting of the segments.
 It will take 2-4 weeks before segments are rooted.

 The Fall cactus is a gorgeous plant when blooming.
 Even the greater part of the year when the plant is not blooming it is still a beautiful and trendy plant for its capricious grow.